 Overall, we aim to achieve our objectives through:

-- Advocacy: CHEAD gives a voice to HE A&D. We aim to inform debates and to influence key influencers where it touches on our sector through research and consultation with our membership across the 4 nations.
+- Advocacy: CHEAD gives a voice to HE A&D. We aim to inform debates and to influence key influencers where it touches on our sector through research and consultation with our membership across the UK.

 - Networking: CHEAD provides opportunities with peers from other member institutions and from key external organisations.
 CHEAD membership events are themed to address key challenges facing the sector to inform and to provide a platform for focused debate.
 We enjoy close working relationships with organisations that play a key role in the art and design HE landscape, such as: Design Council, Creative Industries Federation and the Crafts Council.
 We are able to draw on their expertise and to offer our own support to relevant projects led by these organisations and individuals.

 - Support: for networks and events for specific groups, such as gallery staff and aspiring academic leaders: CHEAD offers peer support for specific staffing groups within schools of art and design.
 Our Leadership Development Programme provides leadership training and a peer network specifically for aspiring leaders in art and design.
-In addition, we maintain a Gallery Network for exchange and mutual support as well as the Gallery Network to support Subject Associations.
+In addition, we maintain a Gallery Alliance for exchange and mutual support as well as the Subject Association Alliance to support Subject Associations.
 CHEAD also runs the hugely successful Research Alliance which develops activities and resources to support researchers in the sector as well as identifying key issues and providing intelligence.

 - Our Annual Conference, which each year addresses a key theme for CHEAD members through presentations, debate and workshops.